PataphysicalSociety/soupault.app/site/tips-and-tricks/faq.md

 to that div.
 The `back_links` option creates links back from footnotes to their original locations, you can set it to `false` if you only want forward links.

+<h2 id="security">Security</h2>

+<h3 id="untrusted-data">Is it safe to run soupault on untrusted data?</h3>

+No, it isn't safe.

+Soupault allows executing system commands from the config and from plugins, so you should never run soupault on any sites that aren't your own.
+You should either run it sandboxed or thoroughly inspect the config and plugins to make sure they aren't doing anything malicious.

+<h3 id="safe-mode">Is there a safe mode?</h3>

+No, there isn't.

+A "safe mode" that disallows execution of external commands would limit soupault's usefulness, because being able to bring external tools to its workflows is one of the main design points.

+Trying to guess what is safe and what is not also is very error-prone and can give a false sense of security.
+If you want to run soupault on untrusted data, use your operating system's isolation capabilities (virtual machines or containers).

 <h2 id="edge-cases">Edge cases</h2>

 <h3 id="page-section-collision">What happens if you have a directory and a page with the same name?</h3>